monashlinks/monashlinks.github.io/README.md

 SOFTWARE.
 ```

-This site is not owned nor endorsed by RMIT University.
+This site is not owned nor endorsed by The University of Melbourne.

 ## Contributing